Author: Michele at ScriptureStudy.Guide

 God created these vessels of wrath fit for destruction (see God Created Evil).
 And we only have salvation because God gave it to us (Ephesians 2:8-9).
 We cannot shun His handiwork by calling the majority of unbelieving human spirits — spirits created in God’s own image — disposable garbage.
 God is sovereign over ALL of His creation (see Hell is not Eternal).
 ALL of creation was created unto Jesus Christ (Ephesians 3:9).

-We also should be ever so thankful that our refinement will not be in the lake of fire, and that we will be Christ’s bride when He returns in glory.
+We also should be ever so thankful that our refinement will not be in the lake of fire, and that we are the called according to God’s perfect purpose and will.

 God grants mercy on whom He will.
 He will pardon whom He will.
 We should always be counting our blessings and never looking around to see if we were “short-changed” in this life, or in the next spiritual life, by God (remember that Lucifer was jealous and felt short-changed!).
 We have already been given the greatest gift — we are the bride of Christ and New Jerusalem (Revelation 21:1-3).